ANT-SDL2/AtObjects/README.md

 # AtObjects

+A low-level game object framework for a 2D game engine written in C++.

-Low-level library containing the fundamental class implementations for interactive and renderable objects used in a custom 2D video game engine.
-Manager classes used to load and manage these objects are also implemented in this library.
+This library implements interactive and renderable objects used in a 2D game engine.
+Manager classes used to load and manage these objects are also implemented.

 ## Compiling
 To compile the source code, it is recommended to use the Code::Blocks project included in this repository.
 This library has only been tested in Windows environments.